menu1 menu2 menu3 menu4

 Benefit of Long-Term Monitoring

-The goal of CNMI's long-term coral reef monitoring program is to continuously monitoring our precious reef resources.
-We document how reef communities change over time in response to 1) natural fluctuations, 2) large disturbances (ex. typhoons), and 3) pollution.
+The goal of CNMI’s long-term coral reef monitoring program is to provide the information necessary for the wise management of our precious reef resources.
+We document how reef communities change over time in response to natural fluctuations, acute disturbances (e.g. typhoons), and chronic disturbances (e.g. NPS pollution).
+Following changes over time allow us to assess the impacts of land-based pollution and if management actions are needed, or working.

-Following changes over time allow us to assess the impacts of land-based pollution and whether or not management actions are needed, or working.
-In addition, monitoring teaches us what types of organisms live on CNMI's reefs and where they live.
+In addition, monitoring teaches us what types of organisms live on CNMI’s reefs and where they live.
 This tells us what areas are most precious and endangered so we can prioritize our limited management funding and resources to these regions.

-MMT PLAN
+MMT 2009

 2008 CNMI Marine Monitoring Plan Released

-The Coastal Resources Management Office and Division of Environmental Quality have jointly approved a revised monitoring plan that covers both activities of the MMT and DEQ's Environmental Surveillance Laboratory.
+The Coastal Resources Management Office and Division of Environmental Quality have jointly approved a revised monitoring plan that covers both activities of the MMT and DEQ’s Environmental Surveillance Laboratory.
 The plan is revised approximately every five years and provides an overview of marine and water quaility survey activities in the CNMI, documents methods being used, and provides guidance on the programs plans for expanding monitoring activities in coming years.
-Click the Data Reporting link at the top of the page to access a downloadable 10MB pdf of the report.
+Click the Data Reporting link at the top right of this page to access a downloadable 10MB pdf of the report.

 CNMI's Interagency Marine Monitoring Team celebrates 10 years of marine research.